lightning-js/blits/docs/plugins/theme.md

 - `themes` - an object with multiple theme definitions (required)
 - `base` - the name of the base theme in the `themes`-object, that other themes can inherit from (optional, defaults to `default`)
 - `current` - the name of current theme to be used (optional, defaults to `default`)
+- `variant` - the name of the variant theme to apply on top of the _current_ and _base_ theme.
+This can for example be a _high contrast_ theme, on top of a specific _partner_ theme

 ```js
 Blits.Plugin(theme, {